.J.Crew Demylee Leopard Wide Leg Pants

 The Fashionably On Time Pauline Trigère and me wearing Demylee J.Crew Leopard Wide Leg Pants and Lafayette 148 Asher Crop Coat

-Within three years, the Trigère name became well known in New York Fashion circles.
-Trigère noted for her designing skills and her exquisite tailoring of feminine-fitting clothing, especially princess dresses and luxurious flowing capes.
+Within three years, the Trigère name became well-known in New York Fashion circles.
+Trigère is noted for her designing skills and her exquisite tailoring of feminine-fitting clothing, especially princess dresses and luxurious flowing capes.

 Pauline Trigère, Breakfast AT Tiffany's